Team-Orange4/backend/README.md

 ## MongoDB
 ### Why Mongodb
-We chose to use MongoDB, a schema-less NoSQL database, as our database because of how extremely flexible and forgiving it is.
+We chose to use MongoDB, a schema-less NoSQL database, as our database because of how extremely **flexible and forgiving** it is.
 With less than a week to imagine, layout, and construct this full stack project, we knew there would be a lot of modifications along the way.
-Structural changes can be very tricky to handle with SQL base databases but with Mongo anything goes.
-With the use of Mongoose and some models/schemas, we are quickly able to add a layer of data validation and structure onto or project without sacrificing an ease of use or flexibility.
+Structural changes can be very tricky to handle with SQL base databases but with Mongo anything goes.  **With Mongoose and some models/schemas, we are quickly able to add a layer of data validation and structure** onto or project without sacrificing an ease of use or flexibility.
 ### Users Collection Screenshot
 ![](images/users-collection-screenshot.png)